-Once again, every patient heals differently, and your physical health can impact the process.
+Once again, with cosmetic surgery, every patient heals differently, and your physical health can impact the process.
 Generally speaking, you should begin to feel fine within a few days, but it can take two to three months before your face feels like it did prior to the procedure.

 - Listen to your surgeon before and after surgery

 - Avoid hot baths and showers